robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 Device.OnPlatform(iOS: () => TestButton.Margin = new Thickness(14));
 ```

-### 1.2 Platform specific styles
+### 1.2 Platform specific styling
 Beside the XAML UI in Xamarin.Forms, you can also always access the platform projects directly and modify the UI there.
 Remember, that everything we define in XAML will be rendered to **native** UI elements for the platforms.

-As you might have noticed, the Android app does have a blue navigation bar by default, while the iOS one's is gray.
+As you might have noticed, the Android app does have a blue navigation bar by default, while the iOS one's is grey.
 Xamarin.Forms does not support navigation bar colors by now, but we can still define colors for the `UINavigationBar` the traditional way.

 ![Screenshots of the iOS app before and after the color change](../Misc/iosnavigationbarcolor.png)